EarlyEdition/Lifish-HalfKP/README.md

     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to avoid losses on time in those cases.

   * #### UCI_Chess960
     An option handled by your GUI.
-If true, Stockfish will play Chess960.
+If true, Lifish will play Chess960.

   * #### Use NNUE
     Toggle between the NNUE and classical evaluation functions.
 If set to "true", the network parameters must be availabe to load from file (see also EvalFile).